 The longest serving manned spacecraft in the world, the Soyuz was originally conceived in Sergei Korolev's OKB-1 design bureau for the Soviet effort to explore the Moon at the beginning of the 1960s.
 However, long after the Moon race was over, the Soyuz continued ferrying Russian crews to the Salyut and Almaz orbital stations, as well as it performed several solo flights and the historic docking with the US Apollo spacecraft in 1975.

 The origin of the Soyuz spacecraft

 Unlike one-man Vostok spacecraft, the three-seat Soyuz would be able to conduct active maneuvering, orbital rendezvous and docking.
 These features were all necessary for a flight around the Moon and for lunar expedition itself.
-In the early scenario of "circumlunar" flight, the Soyuz would be actually a three-part spacecraft assembled in the low-Earth orbit from elements launched onboard individual launch vehicles.
+In the early scenario of "circumlunar" flight, the Soyuz would be actually a three-part spacecraft assembled in the low-Earth orbit from components delivered by separate launch vehicles.
 This plan was later abandoned in favor of a two-launch and, later, one-launch scenario.

 An "abbreviated" version of the Soyuz spacecraft, designated L1, was developed for the circumlunar flight onboard the Proton rocket.
 Commonly known as Zond, the L1 spacecraft was essentially Soyuz, where its habitation module was replaced with a smaller instrumentation package.